For the Record

 Oct.19, 2017 Edited Nov.
 27, 2017 – To further expand upon the information provided on Oct.
 13, 19:

 The Town of Creston is asking its citizenry to authorize borrowing a maximum of $6.1 million for this project that may include both the Fire Department and BC Ambulance as occupants.

-$5.3 million has recently been confirmed as the maximum amount for the Fire Hall portion of the project.
+$5.3 million has been confirmed as the maximum amount for the Fire Hall portion of the project.
 The amount of $5.3 million has been established by a detailed analysis of the space needs for a new Fire Hall.
-The space needs analysis (a complex task) has only recently been completed by the project consulting team of Johnston Davidson Architecture and will be presented at the upcoming Open House on October 22.
-The amount of $5.3 million may still be reduced by grants, donations, and the sale/lease of the existing Fire Hall but we can’t pursue these options until after the community has authorized us to proceed with borrowing for a new Fire Hall and detailed design of the building is completed.
+The amount of $5.3 million is expected to be reduced by $1.48 million for our contract areas (leaving $3.82M as our share of the borrowing), and may be reduced further by grants, donations, and the sale/lease of the existing Fire Hall but we can’t pursue these options until after the community has authorized us to proceed with borrowing for a new Fire Hall and detailed design of the building is completed.
 In other words, we may not need to borrow the entire amount – it’s a maximum amount with potential for reduction.